Customer care

 Are you medically dependent on electricity?

-If you or someone in your home is dependent on electricity for medical reasons, it's critical that you let us know.
-We'll record it on your account so that we can advise you of any disruptions to your power supply.
+We'll record it on your account so that we do our best to ensure that you continue to have power and can advise you of any planned or unplanned disruptions to your power supply.

 You can find more helpful info for Medically Dependent customers in our blog here.